OrcaBus/service-oncoanalyser-wgts-rna-pipeline-manager/docs/operation/SOP/PM.OWR.1/PM.OWR.1-ManualPipelineExecution.md

 - navigate to the Portal's WorkflowRun listing: https://portal.umccr.org/runs/workflow
 - search for your WorkflowRun using the `workflowRunName` or `portalRunId`
 - confirm that the WorkflowRun is listed and progressing as expected (check over time)
-- once the WorkflowRun as `SUCCEEDED` the results should be available via the Portal's [Files](https://portal.umccr.org/files) view
+- once the WorkflowRun has `SUCCEEDED` the results should be available via the Portal's [Files](https://portal.umccr.org/files) view
   - simply filter by the `portalRunId`